SylvinIsamaza/django-auth/README.md

 3.Install the required dependencies by running this command pip install -r requirements.txt

-4.make dotenv in root directory if not exist
+4.make .env file  in root directory if not exist

 5.navigate to microsoft azure to create your application this link https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps